Acoustical Resonator, Hi Gain Microphone Amplifier Circuit

 Zenner has taken the 35 MM film Cup mentioned in the parts list for the DAA to another "High Gain" level - by

 adding a coffee can to his film cup.
-Please read the text below his photos - to understand how acoustical resonators work.
+Please read the text - to understand how acoustical resonators work.

 (C) 2017 By: Bugplan.com